 Your Team Doesn’t Have a Daily Summary

 A scorecard can record each person’s daily summary.
 A daily summary can provide every person on the team with an insight into coordinating their work with everyone else on the team.
 Without a daily summary, the rest of the team is left to guess (or infer from the daily standup the next morning) exactly what was accomplished and if their dependent work can proceed.

 Your Team Finds Blocking Issues

-Their work can’t continue until someone else clears some sort of blockage.
+Your QA outsourcing partner’s work can’t continue until someone else clears some sort of blockage.
 Blockers occur every day – it is the nature of fast paced software development.
 But, without score carding blockers, their frequency, resolution and cost can’t be determined – and you’re doomed to continue facing them at inconvenient moments!

 Your Team “Pushes” to Meet the Goal

 This frequently occurs in the world of software development and is probably the biggest reason software teams make mistakes!
 A simple scorecard from every member of the team could have alerted everyone else to the time crunch issue way before it occurred.
 A little forward notice could have prevented the “push” and the corresponding wasted energy by the rest of the team.

 The solution is simple – use a daily scorecard from each member of your software development team – at a minimum from your software QA team since they are the prime “measures” of your software quality and production capacity.

 Are you uncomfortable measuring and judging someone’s performance?
 Does giving “feedback” give you the “willies”?
 Using a scorecard is a very easy way to clearly identify performance problems without the uncomfortable feedback.